xSAVIKx/markitdown-api/README.md

-# MarkItDown Web Server
+# MarkItDown API Server

-This project is a lightweight REST API server built using FastAPI that receives binary data from a file, converts it to Markdown format using the MarkItDown library, and returns the Markdown content.
+This project is a lightweight REST API server built using FastAPI that receives binary data from a file, converts it to Markdown format using the [MarkItDown](https://github.com/microsoft/markitdown) library, and returns the Markdown content.

 This project started as a fork of [elbruno/MarkItDownServer](https://github.com/elbruno/MarkItDownServer).